orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/HowTo_makeLinks.md

 //todo check if the `href` works in Safari even though it is not supported.
 //todo check if `rel` works even though it is not supported.
-//todo verify that the xlink:href property populates the href property in all browsers.
+//todo verify that the xlink:href property populates the .href property in all browsers.

 3. The `<a xlink:href>` is a `parentNode` of the `click` event's `target` the same way as in HTML.
    But SVG `<a>` elements themselves differ from HTML `<a>` elements: